tagspaces/viewerDocument/README.md

+This repository is archived.
+Please use https://github.com/tagspaces/tagspaces-extensions instead.

-# General Viewer for TagSpaces
+# Generic Viewer for TagSpaces

 A TagSpaces extension allowing to open document file.